rtflynn/NLP-Sentiment/README.md

 ## Improving the Model

 The previous computations would take a pretty long time on a CPU.
 I ran all this on a GPU but at any given time the computation only used about 4% of GPU power.
-We've also hit the wall on the number of training examples we can store in memory.
+We've also hit the wall on the number of training examples we can store in memory --- train.ft.txt contains 3,600,000 examples and test.ft.txt contains 400,000, so if we use these as our train/test set, we should be able to improve our model a bit more.
 Thankfully there's a way to hit two birds with one stone here, and that's what we'll discuss next.